hcrudge/NSS-FreshTomatoes/README.md

 The app is built with the ReactJS library and supplemented with The Movie DataBase API, react-star-rating npm, Fresh Tomatoes is designed as a CRUD app and is supported by a flat data-structure utilizing JSON Server along with being styled with Bulma framework and CSS.

 API Resources:
-The following are examples of how your JSON server shoudl look once it is populated with data from the application.
+The following are examples of how your JSON server should look once it is populated with data from the application.

-Note: This version of Fresh Tomatoes! has mock authentication and does not provide secure storage.
+Note: This version of Fresh Tomatoes has mock authentication and does not provide secure storage.
 Please do not store sensitive information in this database!

 ```users: [
 {